top of page

 Kaiyukan is one of the largest aquariums in the world, and its spectacular Pacific Tank with its massive whale sharks will blow your mind.

-Learn everything you wish to know about Kaiyukan by clicking on the link below
+Learn everything you wish to know about Kaiyukan so that you don't miss out non anything worth seeing on your visit

 Shitennoji Temple